flame-engine/oxygen/doc/world.md

 # World

-A World is a container for Entities, Components and Systems.
+A World is a container for Entities, Components and Systems (ECS).
 So a World is quite important for the ECS, but you are not restricted to a single world.
 You can have multiple worlds running at the same time, or just a few and switch certain worlds off and on depending on your gameplay:
 ```dart
 final world = World();
 ```

 ## Registering a Component

-When you want to create a Entity with certain Components in a World, you first have to let your World know which components there are.
+When you want to create a Entity with certain components in a World, you first have to let your World know which components there are.
 You do that by registering it using a `builder` closure:
 ```dart
 world.registerComponent(() => YourComponent());
 ```